 CHECK OUT THE SCHOOL ANNUAL CREATION KIT

 The School Annual Creation kit will arrive at your house or school.
-Included in this box is all the tools that you need to create an amazing yearbook including a thick book that will give you all sorts of different cover ideas, clip art, themes and other helpful tips.
-Read through this and then go back to the website and see if you can find some of the amazing thing that are referenced in the book.
-Also included are tools that will help with yearbook sales, collection money and creating personalized sales envelopes.
-Really check out the book, it will become your best friend for the next few months.
+Within this box are all the tools that you need to create an amazing yearbook, including a thick book that will give you all sorts of different cover ideas, clip art, themes and helpful tips.
+Read through this book and then go back to the website and see if you can find some of the amazing things that are referenced in the book.
+Also included are tools that will help with yearbook sales, collecting money and creating personalized sales envelopes.
+Really dive into the book, it will become your best friend for the next few months.

 GET A COPY OF AN OLD YEARBOOK

 This can give you a good idea of how the yearbook has been set up in the past and what events have been included.
 Also, if the parent or teacher that created it is still associated with the school, you might want to set up a meeting with them to see what worked and what they would do differently.